jwelrynewone/docs/deprecated/Emergency-Modules/Readme.md

 ---
-description: How the Matrix protocol behaves in case of distress?
+description: How the Nibiru protocol behaves in case of distress?
 ---

 # Risks and Emergency Modules

 ## TL;DR

-- Matrix is mostly at risk when a sudden collateral price decrease is combined with a severe drop in demand for leverage by Leverage Agents.
+- Nibiru is mostly at risk when a sudden collateral price decrease is combined with a severe drop in demand for leverage by Leverage Agents.
 - The protocol has the safety modules and incentives to be able to resist and maintain peg even in extreme market conditions.

 ## Protocol's Risks